maximus202/express-boilerplate-2/README.md

 # Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+UPDATED 2.0 Version: This is a boilerplate project used for starting new projects!
+This 2.0 version does not include the testing boilerplate and improved code readiness.

 ## Set up